 If you open your email this morning and found a surprise from WooCommerce you’re not alone.

-Today woocommerce announced that they are becoming a the payment processor used to handle transactions on your ecommerce store, your payment gateway can be either on-site or off-site, depending on what works best for your model..
+Today woocommerce announced that they are becoming a payment Gateway.
 So let’s look at what that means for store owners.

 A link over to their announcement page and the sign up page is listed towards the bottom of this post.